 - Different accounts pay interest in different ways.
-For example, with the American Express online savings account interest is compounded daily and credited monthly, while the Capital One 360 account compounds interest monthly and credits monthly as well.
+For example, with some accounts interest is compounded daily and credited monthly, while others, like the Capital One 360 account, compounds interest monthly and credits monthly as well.

 - Some accounts offer higher APYs for people with higher balances, like the Everbank savings account which has an introductory APY of 1.25% for 6 months, and 1.01% thereafter, but your balance must be at least $5,000 in order to dodge their monthly fees.